 They installed the experiments Indicator and Sprut-4 and changed the cassettes of the Migmas ion spectrometer.
 They also retrieved some experiments from the outside of the complex, i.e. the Danko-M and the Ekran-D frame.

 During a radio-amateur conversation on July 30, 1999 at 14:50 UTC Jean-Pierre Haigneré said that they had a minor problem with the attitude control of the station, but that all was well and he expected that the problem would soon be solved.
 TsUP gave Viktor Afanasiyev computer commands related to the correction of the attitude with the use of steering rockets and the VDU thruster, and in that way restoring the efficiency of the solar batteries.
 One orbit later at 19:35 UTC TsUP told Sergei Avdeyev that he could use the means of the 'ship' (Soyuz TM-29) to secure the power supply.
 The cause of the computer failure was a wrong command from TsUP.
 The crew was not very impressed and apart from the operation to restore the functioning of the gyrodynes.

 The hatch between Mir and Soyuz was closed for the last time at 18:12 UTC on August 27, 1999.
-Soyuz TM-29 undocked from MIR at 21:17 UTC with Viktor Afanasiyev, Sergei Avdeyev and Jean-Pierre Haigneré aboard.
-The MIR-27 crew landed in Kazakhstan on August 28, 1999.
+Soyuz TM-29 undocked from Mir at 21:17 UTC with Viktor Afanasiyev, Sergei Avdeyev and Jean-Pierre Haigneré aboard.
+The Mir-27 crew landed in Kazakhstan on August 28, 1999.
 Viktor Afanasiyev had set a new cumulative time in space record, but for the first time since September 1989 there were no humans in space.
-The only crew that might return to MIR would be one to deorbit it, and beyond that budgets indicated that no more than one Soyuz crew per year could be sent to the International Space Station.
+The only crew that might return to Mir would be one to deorbit it, and beyond that budgets indicated that no more than one Soyuz crew per year could be sent to the International Space Station.

 Last update on September 04, 2021.